UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 Depending on your editor of choice, you will either be editing files on your own machine and transferring them using, for example, SSHFS, or editing directly on the BlueCrystal.

-If you want to edit files locally and transfer, some options are discussed in [Prerequisites](0_prerequisites.md#Required-(and-useful)-tools).
+If you want to edit files locally and transfer, some options are discussed in [_Prerequisites_](0_prerequisites.md#Required-(and-useful)-tools).

-If your editor supports editing files remotely, then you can use your _local editor_ to open _files on BlueCrystal).
+If your editor supports editing files remotely, then you can use your _local editor_ to open _files on BlueCrystal_).
 For example, you can achieve this using [a VSCode plugin](https://marketplace.visualstudio.com/items?itemName=rafaelmaiolla.remote-vscode) or [the `scp://` scheme in Vim](http://vim.wikia.com/wiki/Editing_remote_files_via_scp_in_vim).

 Finally, you can use a terminal editor on BlueCrystal.